 Because Google is primarily concerned with user experience and relevancy.
 When you add location information to your content, you could improve its relevance for your target areas.
 So Google will potentially show your content to more people in those areas.

 Lastly, the information gathered from geographical trends can help you target your PR strategy.
 Knowing where your products or services are most popular can help you search for any location-specific blogs, news sources, events, or influencers you could consider reaching out to.

-Investigate Traffic Dips
+How to Use Google Trends to Investigate Traffic Dips